node4good/node.org.il/README.md

-node.org.il
+node4good
 ===========

-Home for node.js in Israel
+Home for some node.js projects that do good